Main Content start here

 The shift toward on-site oxygen generation is becoming a defining trend in the growth of the medical gases market in India.
 Hospitals and healthcare facilities are increasingly moving away from traditional cylinder-based supply systems and adopting in-house oxygen production through Pressure Swing Adsorption (PSA) plants.
 This shift is largely driven by the need for uninterrupted oxygen availability, cost efficiency, and better control over supply chains.
 During the COVID-19 pandemic, many healthcare providers faced critical shortages of medical oxygen due to transportation delays and limited external supply.
 These challenges highlighted the vulnerability of depending solely on centralized suppliers.
 In response, hospitals began installing on-site oxygen plants to ensure a stable and continuous supply for critical care units and general wards.

-On-site generation allows healthcare facilities to produce oxygen at required purity levels, reducing reliance on third-party vendors and eliminating the logistical hurdles of cylinder refills.
+On-site generation enables healthcare facilities to produce oxygen to the required purity levels, reducing reliance on third-party vendors and eliminating the logistical hurdles of cylinder refills.
 The technology has become more affordable and scalable, making it viable for both large hospitals and smaller regional facilities.
 This trend is not limited to urban centers.
 Many district hospitals and government-run institutions in tier 2 and tier 3 cities are now equipped with PSA plants to enhance emergency preparedness and routine patient care.
 It also aligns with national efforts to strengthen healthcare infrastructure and reduce supply chain bottlenecks.

 As on-site generation becomes standard practice, the medical gases market is evolving to support installation, maintenance, and technical training services.
 This transition is improving the resilience and efficiency of oxygen supply systems across India’s diverse healthcare landscape.